-\citet{lacharite2018improved} discussed the conditions in which the adversary’s auxiliary information is bounded in \textit{access pattern leakage} and \textit{rank information leakage}.
-Within this auxiliary information, three types of reconstruction attacks were presented. \Citet{grubbs2019learning}'s work combined the ideology of statistical learning theory, introducing $\varepsilon$-approximate database reconstruction ($\varepsilon-ADR$) and $\varepsilon$-approximate order reconstruction ($\varepsilon-AOR$).
-These research works greatly improved the efficiency of reconstruction and conducted more robust attacks over previous work~\cite{kellaris2016generic,grubbs2018pump}.
-However, to some extent, they all considered some additional assumptions of the encrypted databases.
-For example, \citet{grubbs2019learning} assumed the existence of points at specific intervals and a minimum distance is always imposed between these points.
-In addition to single-dimensional databases, higher-dimensional databases are easy to disclose privacy (2D range query attack~\cite{10.1145/3372297.3417275}). \Citet{markatou2021reconstructing} demonstrated order reconstruction attack for higher-dimensional databases by inferring the geometry of data.
-The common and strict assumption that all range queries have to satisfy is that they are issued uniformly in a random fashion ~\cite{kellaris2016generic,grubbs2019learning} or required some auxiliary information~\cite{markatou2021reconstructing}.
-Such schemes are difficult to be realized in practical applications.
-For example, in ~\cite{markatou2021reconstructing}, the correct order reconstruction needs some information such as statistical information of the database (e.g., the centroid) or several known records, which are hard to get in reality.
+In addition to volume reconstruction attacks that exploit volume leakage, many other information leaks can be exploited to achieve encrypted database reconstruction under different query conditions. \citet{lacharite2018improved} discussed the conditions under which the adversary's auxiliary information is bounded in \textit{access pattern leakage} and \textit{rank information leakage}.
+Within this auxiliary information, three types of reconstruction attacks have been presented. \Citet{grubbs2019learning}'s work combined the ideology of statistical learning theory, introducing $\varepsilon$-approximate database reconstruction ($\varepsilon-ADR$) and $\varepsilon$-approximate order reconstruction ($\varepsilon-AOR$).
+This research has greatly improved the efficiency of reconstruction and conducted more robust attacks over previous studies~\cite{kellaris2016generic,grubbs2018pump}.
+However, to some extent, they all made some additional assumptions about database. \Cref{tbl:recrange} presented the key contributions and features of reconstruction attacks based on the range queries.

-To tackle the aforementioned problems, ~\citet{markatou2019full} exploited the \textit{search pattern leakage} combined with the \textit{access pattern leakage} to successfully achieve \textit{full database reconstruction}.
-They made further use of \textit{PQ-tree}~\cite{booth1976testing}, and did not require queries from any particular distribution. \Citet{kornaropoulos2019data} developed the first reconstruction attack on encrypted one-dimensional databases supporting advanced \textit{k-nearest neighbour (KNN) queries}, proving the possibility of exploiting novel querying to achieve reconstruction. \Cref{tbl:recrange} presented the main contributions and features of the latest reconstruction attacks based on the range querying discussed above.